 When we are offering Reiki to our animals, sometimes we can sense certain things in our hands or emotional feelings/intuitive information.
 It’s very easy to find ourselves in a place of judgement and interpretation.
 However, the best way to help our animals is to let go of these impressions and open our minds to healing possibility.

-My teacher Frans Stiene of the International House of Reiki teaches that in Japanese these impressions are called Hibiki—which means an echo.
+In Japanese these impressions are called Hibiki—which means an echo.
 Thus, when we sense something from our animal, it is not a true experience, but rather our impression of the animal’s true experience.
 This is a natural occurrence when we share Reiki, because Reiki cultivates heart-to-heart connections.
 In this connected space, we often sense many things, but we must remember our impressions are always filtered through our own perceptions.

 When we experience these impressions while we are offering Reiki, we have two choices: